yjl9903/AnimeGarden/README.md

 curl "https://garden.onekuma.cn/api/resources?page=1&pageSize=10"
 ```

-You can find more API usage example in [scripts/api.http](./scripts/api.http).
+You can find the interactive Open API document [here](https://garden.onekuma.cn/docs/api) and more API usage example in [scripts/api.http](./scripts/api.http).

 If you are using JavaScript / TypeScript, you can just use the API wrapper `fetchResources` and `fetchResourceDetail` in package [animegarden](https://www.npmjs.com/package/animegarden).